astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

             print("Final Test Accuracy is %% %.2f" % test_accuracy)

-The input parameters to the function are described by the comments.
+The input parameters to the function are described in the comments.
 The summary writers are defined separately for train and test phases.
 The program checks if fine-tuning is desired then the model is loaded and the operation will be continued afterward.
 The batches